Thank you for supporting Nero’s Bill!

 Rep. Steven Xiarhos (then Yarmouth’s Deputy Chief of Police) is pictured with K9 Nero shortly before Nero’s release from the hospital in 2018.

 Steve Xiarhos was Deputy Chief of Police in Yarmouth in 2018, and he was at the scene the day Sgt.
 Gannon and Nero were shot.
-Now serving the 5th Barnstable District as its State Representative, Steve Xiarhos is the lead sponsor of House Bill 2547, An Act Providing for the Care and Transportation of Police Dogs Injured in the Line of Duty.
-This bill would change Massachusetts law to allow emergency medical workers to treat service animals injured in the line of duty.
-In honor of Nero, this bill has been given the name “Nero’s Bill.”
+Now serving the 5th Barnstable District as its State Representative, Steve Xiarhos was the lead sponsor of House Bill 2547, An Act Providing for the Care and Transportation of Police Dogs Injured in the Line of Duty, during the 2021-2022 legislative session.
+The purpose of the bill was to change Massachusetts law, such that emergency medical workers would be allowed to treat service animals injured in the line of duty, and to provide those workers with adequate training.
+In honor of Nero, the bill was been given the name “Nero’s Bill.”

 After lots of hard work, Nero’s Bill was signed into law on February 15, 2022.
 It’s now known as “Nero’s Law” (formally, Chapter 23 of the Acts of 2022).

 Thank you to everyone who supported this bill for your hard work!